 Unfortunately, there are many threats to the cultural resources of a community.
 Whether it is development pressure, rehabilitation and maintenance costs, or simply the effects of time, it is often difficult to preserve the cultural resources in a community.
-The effects of weather and time, simple attrition, are the greatest threats to Benton's historical and cultural identity.

 3.3.9 LOST CULTURAL RESOURCES OR BUILDINGS